CRaC/docs/README.md

 This section reviews all steps needed to use C/RaC with a Jetty application.

 Full source code for this section can be found in [example-jetty](https://github.com/org-crac/example-jetty) repo.
-Commit history is useful for details excluded from here for clearity.
+Commit history corresponds to the steps of the tutorial with greater details.

 Let's take a simple Jetty application as a starting point:
 ```java